 jenkins/step3.groovy assumes the catalogs are already created and accessible.
 The Jenkins job orchestrating this step must use the credentials associated with App-Z (Group-Z).

-For information on how to create layers, see the Data User Guide.
+For information on how to create layers, see the Data API.

 The CI/CD workflow needs access to the catalogs and layers used in your code.

 Additionally, if you need to access data within the catalogs from your local development or Jenkins environment, you must share the required catalogs with the app used to create these catalogs.
 If you need to access data within the catalogs from inside the pipeline, you must share the catalogs with the group used to create the pipeline (Group-Y for test catalogs, Group-Z for production catalogs).

 For information about sharing catalogs, see the Data API.

 Both Step 2 and Step 3 require a pipeline to run the code you are testing.
 For Step 2,